geneontology/geneontology.github.io/_docs/faq.md

 [general](/faq-tags/general)

-The GO Consortium has developed [AmiGO](http://amigo.geneontology.org) for searching and browsing the Gene Ontology and the gene products that member databases have annotated using GO terms.
-Entering a search term into the quick search menu and choosing an auto-completed choice from the drop-down will return the summary page for that gene product or term.
-Alternatively terms can be entered by free text and the user will be allowed to choose whether the search will return genes, terms or annotations.
-For more information on using AmiGO, see the [AmiGO help](http://wiki.geneontology.org/index.php/AmiGO_2_Manual) documentation.
++ The GO Consortium has developed [AmiGO](http://amigo.geneontology.org){:target="blank"} for searching and browsing the Gene Ontology and the gene products that member databases have annotated using GO terms.
+The quick search field autocompletes gene products and GO Terms.
+Choosing an auto-completed choice from the drop-down will return the summary page for that gene product or term. + + + Alternatively terms can be entered by free text and the user will be allowed to choose whether the search will return genes, terms or annotations.
+For more information on using AmiGO, see the [AmiGO help](http://wiki.geneontology.org/index.php/AmiGO_2_Manual){:target="blank"} documentation.

-Learn more about Retrieving GO Data Using AmiGO, API, Files, and Tools from [our chapter in the Gene Ontology Handbook](https://link.springer.com/protocol/10.1007%2F978-1-4939-3743-1_11).
+Learn more about Retrieving GO Data Using AmiGO, API, Files, and Tools from [our chapter in the Gene Ontology Handbook](https://link.springer.com/protocol/10.1007%2F978-1-4939-3743-1_11){:target="blank"}.

 [How can I do term enrichment analysis for a species that is not present in the list from AmiGO?](/faq/how-can-i-do-term-enrichment-analysis-species-not-present-list-amigo)
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------